wpilibsuite/frc-docs/source/docs/software/basic-programming/java-gc.rst

 The built-in NI system web server provides the webpage (the :doc:`roboRIO Web Dashboard </docs/software/roborio-info/roborio-web-dashboard>`) seen when using a web browser to connect to the roboRIO, e.g. to change IP address settings.
 It also is used by the Driver Station's data log download functionality.
 However, it consumes several MB of RAM, so disabling it will free up that memory for the robot program to use.
 There are several ways to disable the web server:

-The first and easiest is to use the :ref:`RoboRIO Team Number Setter <docs/software/wpilib-tools/roborio-team-number-setter/index>` tool.
+The first and easiest is to use the :doc:`RoboRIO Team Number Setter </docs/software/wpilib-tools/roborio-team-number-setter/index>` tool.
 Versions 2024.2.1 and later of the tool have a button to disable or enable the web server.
 However, a few teams have reported that this does not work or does not persist between reboots.
 There are two alternate ways to disable the web server; both require connecting to the roboRIO with SSH and logging in as the ``admin`` user.

 1. Run ``/etc/init.d/systemWebServer stop; update-rc.d -f systemWebServer remove; sync``